WorldBrain/Memex/Readme.md

 The Memex we build is a browser extension allowing you to create, search and share your personal web of knowledge.
 Its name and functionalities are heavily inspired by [Vannevar Bush's vision of a Memex](http://memex.link/S1zVMgKzX/en.wikipedia.org/wiki/Memex).

  - **Full-Text-Search:** Search with every word of all websites & PDFs you visited.
+Up to 5 years of your personal web-research
  - **Associative filtering:** Remember only visit time, domain or custom tags?**
  - **Web Annotations:** Add notes to websites and pieces of text in them
  - **Memex.Link** Share links to specific pieces of text in any website, instead of copy-pasting the segements and urls you want to show someone.